 Storage and Leftovers

-Room-temperature soup should be stored in an airtight container in the fridge for 3-4 days or can be stored in the freezer for up to 3 months.
+Room-temperature soup should be stored in an airtight container in the fridge for up to one week or can be stored in the freezer for up to 3 months.

 Expert Tips